Blackstone again extends deadline for Unizo to respond to its buyout offer

 Blackstone last month emerged as a bidder for Unizo and warned the company it would launch a tender offer or explore other options if Unizo did not agree to its proposal.

 Unizo in July became a target for a hostile bid by a Japanese travel agent H.I.S.
-Co.
+Co (9603.T).
 Unizo at one stage turned to U.S. buyout firm Fortress Investment Group to fend off the bid.
 But later it withdrew its support for Fortress’ white-knight offer.
-(Reporting by Junko Fujita and Kevin Buckland Editing by William Mallard)